 Skip to main content

 The capy run command decrypts your .env in memory and hands the plaintext to your Python process.
-Your code reads env vars the normal way: os.environ, os.getenv, or libraries like python-dotenv.
+Your code reads env vars the normal way: os.environ or os.getenv.
+There is no library to import.

 1